MMLabCodes/polymersimulator/docs/simulating_phas_example_script.rst

 6: Final script - Pre-parameterized polymer to a simulation
 -----------------------------------------------------------

 Various scripts for various stages have been shown as individual entities, the final stage is to put them all together.
+The idea is to go from a few simple inputs to a fully fledged simulation in one smash of the enter key.

 For this, 3 things will need to be defined:

 - Prefixes of the polymers
 - Number of units in each polymer